 The first d-pad was created for a Nintendo game

-Enjoy using that simple, plus sign-shaped directional pad to get around?
+Enjoy using a simple, plus sign-shaped directional pad to get around?
 Then be thankful that back in 1982 the Game & Watch developers at Nintendo came up with it.
 Headed by Gunpei Yokoi (who later went on to design the Game Boy), the team decided on the cross shape and concave middle as the best way to control 2D movement in their G&W port of Donkey Kong.
-Nintendo patented the d-pad and has used it ever since, which explains why its console competitors like Sony and Microsoft use variations on that design for their d-pads, since they legally can’t directly copy Nintendo’s.
+Nintendo patented the d-pad and has used it ever since, which explains why its console competitors like Sony and Microsoft use variations on that design for their d-pads, because they legally cant directly copy Nintendos.

 Duck Hunt got its start as a toy in the 1970s

 For millions of gamers, Duck Hunt is known as the other game that came with your NES on the same cartridge as Super Mario Bros.
 Few that played the shooter are aware it was a remake of one of Nintendo's more popular toys of the 1970s.
 That earlier Duck Hunt worked pretty much the same as on the NES, using a projector to place ducks on a wall that you would then shoot with a light gun.
 The ducks still fall straight down if you hit them, but no dog laughs at you when you miss, so perhaps the primitive original is the superior version.

 Miyamotos first NES game never came to the US due to demonic imagery